-We have not reflected the Propane operations as discontinued operations as a result of ETP's investment in AmeriGas.
+We have not reflected our Propane Business as discontinued operations as a result of our investment in AmeriGas.

-In June 2012, ETP sold the remainder of its retail propane operations, consisting of its cylinder exchange business, to a third party.
-In connection with the contribution agreement with AmeriGas, certain excess sales proceeds from the sale of the cylinder exchange business were remitted to AmeriGas, and ETP received net proceeds of approximately \$43 million.
+In June 2012, we sold the remainder of our retail propane operations, consisting of our cylinder exchange business, to a third party.
+In connection with the contribution agreement with AmeriGas, certain excess sales proceeds from the sale of the cylinder exchange business were remitted to AmeriGas, and we received net proceeds of approximately \$43 million.

-ETP's investment in AmeriGas was \$1.02 billion as of December 31, 2012 and was reflected in our corporate and other segment.
+Our investment in AmeriGas was \$1.02 billion as of December 31, 2012 and was reflected in our other segment.